Thursday, February 27, 2014

 Dear Inner Circle,

-Thanks for being part of this inner circle,
+So, thank you for being part of this inner circle and “here’s looking up your chooks”,

 Rev Graham Long